Garuda Indonesia: Branding and livery

-Original livery and logo
+Original livery

+During the airline's earliest years, Garuda's colour scheme was a simple "Indonesian Airways" logotype with blue lines running along the fuselage and the Indonesian flag on the horizontal stabilizer.

+1950s livery

-During the airline's early years, Garuda's colour scheme was a simple "Indonesia Airways" logotype with blue lines running along the fuselage and the Indonesian flag on the horizontal stabiliser.
+During the airline's early years, Garuda's colour scheme was a simple "Garuda Indonesian Airways" logotype with red lines running along the fuselage and the Indonesian flag on the horizontal stabilizer.

 1960s rebranding

-In the 1960s, Garuda introduced a red and white colour scheme in accordance with the Indonesian national identity and the Indonesian flag.
-Also, during this period, the airline introduced a bird logo: a triangle stylized eagle-like Garuda with a red and white shield.
+In the 1960s, Garuda introduced a red and white colour scheme following the Indonesian national identity and the Indonesian flag.
+Also during this period, the airline introduced a bird logo: a triangle-stylized eagle-like Garuda with a red and white shield.
 The logo was painted on the vertical stabiliser of Garuda's aircraft from 1961 to 1969.

-1970s rebranding
+1969 rebranding

-In the 1970s, a logotype with a unique font replaced the triangular eagle as Garuda's corporate identity, along with a new colour scheme consisting of a red and orange "hockey stick" line running along the aircraft's windows and vertical stabiliser.
+In 1969, a logotype with a unique font replaced the triangular eagle as Garuda's corporate identity, along with a new color scheme consisting of a red and orange "hockey stick" line running along the aircraft's windows and vertical stabilizer.
 This livery was used from 1969 to 1985.

 1985 rebranding

 In 1985, Garuda underwent a complete branding makeover, changing its name into "Garuda Indonesia" along with its livery, logo and logotype.
 The new branding and livery were created by Landor Associates who also created the new logo: the Garuda symbol with five bent lines forming its wings.
-The colour scheme was changed to a deep royal blue and aqua color, said to be inspired by the nature of Indonesia that was dominated by tropical greenery and seas when viewed from the air.
-The nationalistic red and white colour scheme was no longer used.
+The color scheme was changed to a deep royal blue and aqua color, said to be inspired by the nature of Indonesia that was dominated by tropical greenery and seas when viewed from the air.
+The nationalistic red and white color scheme was no longer used.

 2009 rebranding

 In 2009, a new branding initiative was launched through a new image, developed once again by brand consultant Landor Associates: a new spin of the idea called "nature's wing".
-Garuda has since replaced the old logo painted on its aircraft's vertical stabilisers with this new "nature's wing" graphic of blue and aqua shades.
+Garuda has since replaced the old logo painted on its aircraft's vertical stabilizers with this new "nature's wing" graphic of blue and aqua shades.
 The "nature's wing" graphic was inspired by the wings of tropical birds as well as the ripples of waves upon the water.
-The bird symbol designed by Landor 24 years earlier is still maintained as Garuda Indonesia's logo, with minor changes, while the logotype now uses a font similar to Myriad Pro.
+The bird symbol designed by Landor 24 years earlier is still maintained as Garuda Indonesia's logo, with minor changes, while the logotype now uses a customized font.

 Special liveries

 To celebrate its 62 years of service, on 26 January 2011, Garuda Indonesia painted 2 of its Boeing 737-800s with retro liveries the airline used in the 1960s and 1970s.

 To raise awareness on wearing masks during the COVID-19 pandemic, Garuda Indonesia painted five of their aircraft with a surgical mask tied to its nose, with the words "Ayo pakai masker," meaning "Please wear masks," introduced on 1 October 2020.
-This is part of Indonesia's governmental responses to the pandemic, however the design itself is from an ongoing competition Garuda launched called Fly Your Design Through The Sky, asking people to design masks to be painted in one of their planes.
+This is part of Indonesia's governmental responses to the pandemic, however, the design itself is from an ongoing competition Garuda launched called Fly Your Design Through The Sky, asking people to design masks to be painted in one of their planes.